 An unboxing video is also a customer retention tool.

-Retaining a customer is more difficult than acquiring one.
 A customer who has bought your product once is harder to be surprised and, moreover, expects more.
 Future purchases depend on adding value and enriching the bond.
 You have to maintain your high quality, but you can’t be boring either.

 That’s another reason that designing a clever unboxing experience can be very beneficial.
 Try including a personalised thank-you note in the next shipment or add a sample of your upcoming product.
 Give your customer a reason to love you even more.